How do you apply the Project Management Body of Knowledge....

-How to apply the Project Management Body of Knowledge....
 As PM, you are responsible for deciding how to best apply the practices and knowledge contained in the entire Project Management Body of Knowledge....

-Although the phrase “Project Management Body of Knowledge” has been adopted by the Project Management Institute (PMI) as their foundational document (and they have copywritten the abbreviation “PMBOK®”), I believe that for all of us Project Managers, the PM Body of Knowledge is much more than PMI’s book.
+Although the phrase “Project Management Body of Knowledge” has been adopted by the Project Management Institute (PMI) as their foundational document (and they have copy-written the abbreviation “PMBOK®”), I believe that for all of us Project Managers, the PM Body of Knowledge is much more than PMI’s book.

-You, as the PM, must rely on addressing and solving the issue based on your experience; information from outside sources (such as www.mastering-project-management.com); and even the use of unproven approaches and ideas from unrelated projects (and other methodologies).
+You, as the PM, must rely on addressing and solving issues based on your experience; information from outside sources (such as www.mastering-project-management.com); and even the use of unproven approaches and ideas from unrelated projects (and other methodologies).

 .... all of this is the "Body of Knowledge" relied on by Project Managers.

 With that definition in mind, how and when will you best apply the practices and knowledge from all of the sources and contributors to the Project Management Body of Knowledge?